sgillogly/P2MineCo/README.md

 > Clone the repository into a local IDE (VSC recommended), then connect the folder to an empty Salesforce org
 >
-> Enable digiital experiences in the org
+> Enable digital experiences in the org
 >
 > Right click on the package.xml file under manifest and select 'Deploy sources in manifest to org'
 >